asfant2h/Main/README.en.md

-                        Exclude the selected region from the search, it is permissible to use the '-e' option several times, for example, '-e RU -e WR' exclude Russia and World from search --one-level , -o <country_code>
+                        Exclude the selected region from the search, it is permissible to use the '-e' option several times, for example, '-e RU -e WR' exclude Russia and World from search --include , -o <country_code>
-                        Include only the selected region in the search, it is permissible to use the '-o' option several times, for example, '-o US -o UA' search for USA and Ukraine --country-sort, -c    Print and record_results' by country, not alphabetically
+                        Include only the selected region in the search, it is permissible to use the '-i' option several times, for example, '-i US -i UA' search for USA and Ukraine --country-sort, -c    Print and record_results' by country, not alphabetically
   --time-out , -t <digit>